p3r7/blog/_posts/2021-05-10-norns-community.md

 ## _norns.gallery_

-I realized that one thing that was clearly missing from previous efforts (official doc, _awesome-monpme-norns_) was a gallery of all available _scripts_.
+I realized that one thing that was clearly missing from previous efforts (official doc, _awesome-monome-norns_) was a gallery of all available _scripts_.

 Indeed, they relied on lists or tables to present them.
 But all those _scripts_ have a unique visual identity that is often more recognizable than their names.

-I gave myself a vew hours over the weekend to make a working prototype, trying to respect as much as possible _monome_'s design language.
+I gave myself a few hours over the weekend to make a working prototype, trying to respect as much as possible _monome_'s design language.

 I also wanted to address a common complaint I had with _awesome-monome-norns_: the table of connectivity options wasn't legible enough with its many columns.
 A set of dedicated icons would make things both more compact and legible.